Jaguar XE – The Worst New Car I’ve Had -Ever!

 - When the air temperature is below about 4C the windows just randomly steam up while driving along.
 For those that were around, a bit like driving a car in the 60’s and 70’s

 - Random “incorrect diesel exhaust fluid quality detected”, or sometimes “incorrect diesel exhaust fluid dosing detected”.
 This then limits you to no restarts after 500 miles or so until you get it seen to, charming!!
-Ususally just needs a reset but some owners have reported that the injectors need changing.
+Usually just needs a reset but some owners have reported that the injectors need changing or that the tank sensor was faulty.
+Fortunately my car went back after 3 visits from Jaguar Assist to reset, I could take any more pain at the dealership!

 - ABS system sometimes doesn’t initialise.
 This is apparently due to water ingress in the hub and a fix is available (they basically drill a hole in your hubs) but the fault causes all connected systems not to work ie autonomous emergency braking, emergency brake assist, forward alert, electronic stability control, dynamic modes, cruise control, auto handbrake release and, of course, the ABS.
 At least you get some pretty lights on the dashboard.